 Anyway, so how do you avoid this you may ask?
 By rolling your Roth 401k funds over to a Roth IRA when you reach the age of 70 1/2.

-Distributions of contributions to a Roth IRA are always tax-free.
+Unless the government makes major changes, distributions of contributions to a Roth IRA are always tax-free.
 No matter your age, you can always take a distribution of your Roth IRA contributions without penalty or tax.

 However, in order to take a tax free distribution from your Roth IRA, you must be age 59 1/2 or older and you must have had your Roth IRA for five years or longer.